rehierl/node-tree-outliner/3-0-0-design-1.md

 Obviously, the order of nodes in sequence `s6`, does not correspond with the section's actual order of nodes.
-That is, this order is in conflict with the tree's order of nodes.
+That is, this order is in conflict with the node order of the tree.

-Consequently, executing any operation while a node is being exited is per se problematic.
+Consequently, executing any operation while a node is being exited is in principle problematic.
 Exit events must therefore only be used to execute operations which only affect nodes that are subsequent, but not descendant to the node being exited.
-That is, operations executed while exiting `ni` may only affect the nodes in `s4`, but must not have any side effect on nodes in `s3`.
+That is, operations executed while exiting `ni` may only affect the nodes in `s4`, but must not have any effect on nodes in `s3`.

 <!-- ======================================================================= -->
 ## Context of a node

-In general, the minimal set of data used by an operation is referred to as the operation's context.
-And because an operation can not function properly, if any data is taken away from its context (minimal set), the data within its context is considered to be significant to it.
+In general, the minimal set of data used by an operation can be referred to as the context of an operation.
+And because an operation can not function properly, if any data is taken away from its context (minimal set), the data within its context is considered to be significant to it (see also en.wikipedia.org:
+Context (computing), Operational context, Operating context).

 With that in mind, the context of a node can be defined as follows:

-**DEFINITION**
+**CLARIFICATION**
 The context of a node, with regards to the execution of an operation, consists of those nodes that are allowed to have an effect on it.

 **CLARIFICATION**
-The semantics of a node also depends on its context.
+The semantics of a node therefore also depends on a node's context.

 In an undirected tree, the context of a node can only contain the ancestors of a node.
 In a directed tree, the context of a node can also contain presequent